pankjak861910/A1securitys/README.md

-# A1 Security and Monitoring
+# A1 Securitys and Monitoring

-This is the official website for A1 Security and Monitoring, a modern web application built with Next.js and TypeScript.
+This is the official website for A1 Securitys and Monitoring, a modern web application built with Next.js and TypeScript.

 ## Tech Stack